m4dz/talks/cozy-bootstrap-v3/index.md

   - `GITHUB_TOKEN`: the token generated in 3.
   - `TX_PASSWD`: your transifex password

 Congrats!
 There's now an autobuild on your app.
-Commiting/merging on the `master` branch trigger a build on Travis, and create/update the `build` branch with the result of the build.
+Commiting/merging on the `master` branch triggers a build on Travis, and creates/updates the `build` branch with the result of the build.

 ---